Scaling of the quantum approximate optimization algorithm on superconducting qubit based hardware: Effects of limited device connectivity

-We now benchmark the swap strategies of Sec.~\ref{sec:swap_strategies} to SabreSwap~\cite{Li2019}, a state of the art swap transpiler pass, and a commutation aware version of SabreSwap that we implemented and describe in Appendix~\ref{sec:commute_sabre}.
+We now benchmark the swap strategies of Sec.~\ref{sec:swap_strategies} to t$|\text{Ket}\rangle$~\cite{Sivarajah2020}, 2QAN~\cite{Lao2021}, the QAOA Compiler~\cite{Alam2020}, SabreSwap~\cite{Li2019}, and a commutation aware version of SabreSwap that we implemented and describe in Appendix~\ref{sec:commute_sabre}.
 We consider depth-one QAOA circuits of MaxCut~\cite{Barahona1988, Hastad2001}, formally introduced in Appendix~\ref{sec:maxcut}, for graphs chosen uniformly at random from the set of all graphs with $n$ nodes and $\lceil D\frac{n(n-1)}{2} \rceil$ edges~\footnote{The graphs are generated with the \texttt{gnm\_random\_graph} method from the networkx package.}.
-We compute the number of layers of simultaneous CNOT gates, and the CNOT gate count after each transpiler pass for unfolded heavy-hex coupling maps, shown in Fig.~\ref{fig:transpiler_comparison}(a) and discussed further in Appendix~\ref{sec:swap_strategy_details}, with $D \in \{0.2, 0.5, 0.8, 1\}$.
-SabreSwap results in fewer CNOT gates but deeper circuits for sparse and small problems ($D=0.2$) while the swap strategies are clearly advantageous for dense graphs, see Fig.~\ref{fig:transpiler_comparison}(b) and (c).
+We compute the number of layers of simultaneous CNOT gates, and the CNOT gate count after each transpiler pass for heavy-hex coupling maps with a variable number of rows and columns, with $D \in \{0.25, 0.5, 0.75, 1\}$, details are in Appendix~\ref{sec:swap_strat_benchmark_appendix}.
+Commutative aware SabreSwap results in fewer CNOT gates but deeper circuits for problems with $D=0.25$ and $0.5$.
+2QAN has the least number of CNOT gates but results in deeper circuits than the swap strategies.
+The swap strategies are clearly advantageous for dense graphs, see Fig.~\ref{fig:transpiler_comparison}.
 This is expected since the swap strategies are tailored for dense problems and may perform unnecessary SWAP gates on qubits that do not need to be connected in incomplete graphs.
-However, for hardware subject to finite $T_1$ and $T_2$-times the deeper circuits may not be advantageous as idling qubits accumulate errors.
-Additionally, we find that the time taken to transpile with the swap strategies is significantly lower than the time needed by both SabreSwap and commutative aware SabreSwap, see Appendix~\ref{sec:swap_strat_benchmark_appendix}.
+For hardware subject to finite $T_1$ and $T_2$-times shallow circuits are advantageous as idling qubits accumulate errors.
+We find that the swap strategies result in the shallowest circuits as shown by the number of CNOT layers in Fig.~\ref{fig:transpiler_comparison}.
+Additionally, the time taken to transpile with the swap strategies is significantly lower than the time needed by t$|\text{Ket}\rangle$, 2QAN, the QAOA Compiler, and commutative aware SabreSwap and is comparable to SabreSwap, see Appendix~\ref{sec:swap_strat_benchmark_appendix}.